FrankensteinVariorum/collationWorkspace/collationChunks/C21/output/Readme.md

         ```

-- [] in manuscript, the quote is misalignment I think. the dialogue/quote starts in next app for all the other versions.
+- [] in manuscript, the quote is misaligned I think. the dialogue/quote starts in next app for all the other versions.
-    - wrapped longToken around "said I" in manuscript
+    - need peer review help
     - ```xml
 		<rdgGrp n="['i–', '&#34;i']">
 			<rdg wit="fMS">I– "I</rdg>